Author: Trisha Shea R.D.

 This recommendation is especially problematic for vegans and vegetarians since most plant foods contain less choline than animal foods.

-If you are a vegan or vegetarian who eats a variety of whole, minimally processed plant foods, it is unlikely that you will be consuming under 50 mg/day of choline, which means it is unlikely that you will develop a deficiency.
-The verdict here is to take these recommendation lightly, but to make sure that you are eating a variety of nutritious plant foods to offset any chance that nutrient deficiency would develop.
+Suppose you are a vegan or vegetarian who eats a variety of whole, minimally processed plant foods.
+In that case, it is unlikely that you will be consuming under 50 mg/day of choline, which means it is unlikely that you will develop a deficiency.
+The verdict here is to take this recommendation lightly but to ensure that you eat various nutritious plant foods to offset any chance that nutrient deficiency would develop.

 Sources of Choline: